 Initial symptoms are similar to flu and include fever, headache, tiredness and muscle pain.
 These symptoms last up to 8 days, after which most people make a full recovery.

-If you experience flu-like symptoms after visiting an area of risk for tick-borne encephalitis, contact your GP.
+If you experience flu-like symptoms after visiting an area with a risk of transmission of tick-borne encephalitis, contact your general practitioner.